nerdfolio/remult-better-auth/README.md

 ```

 > [!TIP]
-> If you define `getUser` using `auth` as above and are annoyed with the compile-time circular dependency between `api.ts` and `auth.ts`,
-you can define the dataProvider in a separate file and use it separately to define api and auth.
+> The `remultAdapter` function accepts a remult instance, a data provider instance, or their Promise-wrapped version.
 >
-> For the scripting scenario, you'll just need to ass the dataProvider.
+> When you define `getUser` using `auth` as above, there is a "compile-time" (but not run-time) circular dependency between `api.ts` and `auth.ts`.
+If this is not to your liking, you can also define a dataProvider separately, then use it to define api and auth.